ChiriVulpes/soulus/docs/CONFIG.md

 In this example, by default, all spawns are disabled, except for all twilight forest creatures in any dimension/biome, and the wither, in any dimension/biome.
 Then, any creatures that spawn in an ocean biome are half as likely to spawn.
 Then there's also an explicit configuration so that if the spawn is in the end, and in any vanilla biome, and the entity is an ender dragon, then it can spawn.
 In this example, nothing has drops except the ender dragon, the wither, and everything in an ocean biome.
+However, it also makes it so that nothing naturally spawned, which is in an ocean biome, will drop any "dye" item.

 To know the dimension and biome names of modded biomes, you can use the /souluslocation command.